ralphjsmit/filament/docs/14-upgrade-guide.md

 ```

 <Aside variant="tip">
-    You can preserve the old default behaviour across your entire app by adding the following code in the `boot()` method of a service provider like `AppServiceProvider`:
+    You can preserve the old default behavior across your entire app by adding the following code in the `boot()` method of a service provider like `AppServiceProvider`:

     ```php
     use Filament\Forms\Components\Fieldset;